Finalizing Financial Aid

 To finalize financial aid, students should review their financial aid award packages and determine the types of aid being utilized.
 A student's financial aid eligibility is subject to change based on the financial information from verification, funding from other resources (outside scholarships, for example), or changes in level of enrollment.

 - Students need to be enrolled full-time (minimum of 12 hours per semester for undergraduate students and a minimum of 9 hours per semester for graduate students) in order for the financial aid award to remain at the maximum level.

 - Students must notify the Financial Aid Office (in writing or by email) with the source and amount of each outside scholarship.
-Students must also send copies of any notification which indicates that proof of enrollment or an invoice is required in order to recieve an outside scholarship.
+Students must also send copies of any notification which indicates that proof of enrollment or an invoice is required in order to receive an outside scholarship.
 Outside scholarships will not be reflected on the student's account until the actual funds have been received in the Financial Aid Office.